cri-o/cri-o/docs/crio.conf.5.md

   only happen when CRI-O has been upgraded

 **internal_wipe**=true
+  **This option is currently DEPRECATED, and will be removed in the future.**
   Whether CRI-O should wipe containers after a reboot and images after an upgrade when the server starts.
   If set to false, one must run `crio wipe` to wipe the containers and images in these situations.
-  This option is deprecated, and will be removed in the future.

 **clean_shutdown_file**="/var/lib/crio/clean.shutdown"
   Location for CRI-O to lay down the clean shutdown file.